 Make sure all cuts are made using sharp tools that leave a clean cut (not ragged or torn).
 Cut as close as possible to the main trunk of the tree, or just above a bud on a good branch.
-Most small wounds do not need a wound dressing, as they tend to heal very well on their own.
-Larger wounds (over 2" in diameter) may be covered using a natural orange shellac.
-Asphalt based pruning tars should not be used.
-Other paints can do more harm to the tree than good because they contain drying agents that may damage the plant.
-When pruning large limbs use the 3 cut method to keep the branch from tearing away from the trunk.
+Pruning cuts, no matter their size, do not require a pruning sealer.
+They tend to heal very well on their own.
+When pruning diseased wood from plants, be sure to spray or wipe pruning tools with rubbing alcohol between cuts to prevent any further transmission of the disease.
+Larger limbs should be removed using the 3 cut method to keep the branch from tearing away from the trunk.
 The first cut is 1/2 way through the branch on the lower side of the limb and will stop any tearing.
-The second cut will actually remove the branch and the third cut made at the branch collar will remove any remaining stub.
+The second cut will actually remove the branch and the third cut made near the branch collar will remove any remaining stub.
 (See diagram)